lumberjackdev/website/_posts/2021-05-14-spring-boot-k8s-deployment.md

 springboot-demo   1/1     1            1           4s
 ```

 For this deployment the only options specified were the name and the image to use for the underlying Pods.
-Because of this, there will only be a single Pod created to run the image.
+Because of this, there is only be a single Pod created to run the image.
 This can be checked with `kubectl get pods` to see an output similar to this:

 ```bash
 NAME                               READY   STATUS    RESTARTS   AGE